 Also know as ‘Ventless Hood’ you have a stand alone hood that filters and recirculates the exhaust back into the restaurant.
 With this style of hood you may only use electric cooking appliances NO GAS.
 You still require general space exhaust and ventilation.
 You may cook raw meat, fry vegetables and eggs, however there are… Read more »

-Private home where you do not sell food to the public.
+Example of this is a private home where you do not sell food to the public.
 This involves a residential style hood, standard sheetmetal or in slab duct to the outdoors.

 Unsightly, perhaps.
 Necessary, 100% Restaurant kitchen exhaust fans not only remove the potentially odorous and toxic products of combustion that are unavoidably created through the cooking process, but they are also crucial to saving lives in the event of fire by helping to remove flames and smoke from the space.
 Therefore, if any part of… Read more »